Install Infinite Scale on a Server

 container ID using one of the maintenance - Container commands. -

-Copy both the content of the docker internal
+Copy the contents of both the Docker internal

 ocis-config